vinesone/webGL/README.md

 ## Shaders (Very High level)

 Shaders are validated by the browser and are converted into bytecode to be ran on the GPU.
-A shader program can be run very fast and in parallel on many pixels at one time.
+A shader program runs very fast and in parallel on many pixels at one time.

 1. Vertex Shader - basically calculates coorinates
 2. Fragment Shader - calculates the color for the current pixel being rendered